Fact and figures

 - Founded: 1961

-Ray Ryan (President, Guild of Agricultural Journalists of Ireland), Amy Forde (Chair, southern section, GAJI), Richard Halleron (Chair northern section GAJI)
+Richard Halleron (President, Guild of Agricultural Journalists of Ireland), Amy Forde (Chair, southern section, GAJI), Rachel Martin (Chair northern section GAJI)

 - To create a network through which members can meet at professional development events, farm trips and other social occasions throughout the year on the island of Ireland.